alxpereira/topmodel/packages/core/README.md

 Options can power your classes with features, plugins etc...

-Modl includes the following options by default:
+TopModel includes the following options by default:

 ### `options.exposer`